 ALTER SYSTEM SET ob_java_connector_path = "/home/admin/oceanbase/jni_packages/v1.0.0";For more information, see ob_java_connector_path.

-Set the parameters related to the Java environment startup.
+Set the configuration items related to the Java environment startup.

 Create the corresponding log folder path.